 What's the range?

-However, we're starting to see high-capacity (up to 16kg) front loaders which are built to a larger US standard dimension.
-While they won't fit under a bench-top, they're no bigger than a typical top loader.
+However, we're starting to see high capacity front loaders which are built to a larger US standard dimension.
+While they won't fit under a benchtop, they're no bigger than a large-ish top loader.

 Average capacity for load

 With an average capacity of over 8kg (for the models we've tested), front loaders offer more capacity in a smaller package than a typical top loader (just over 7.5kg), partly because they don't have an agitator, which takes up a lot of space.